vaadin/flow/hummingbird-server/src/main/resources/VAADIN/bower_components/vaadin-grid/README.md

 - **java**:
-  The internal GWT implementation of the component exported to JavaScript which is used by the Polymer-based implementations.
+  The internal GWT implementation of the component exported to JavaScript which is used by the Polymer-based implementation.

 ## Developing